qurija/wpm_meter/README.md

 ## How to run

 ### Prerequisites
+(I'll leave my api_key available to make this less painful so you can skip first 3 steps)
 1) Sign up for AssemblyAI - https://app.assemblyai.com/signup
 2) Upgrade your account so you can use the live transcription feature - https://app.assemblyai.com/billing
-3) Add your API key (available [here](https://app.assemblyai.com/account)) to `.env` under `API_KEY` (I'll leave my key there to make this less painful)
+3) Add your API key (available [here](https://app.assemblyai.com/account)) to `.env` under `API_KEY`

+### Running the terminal app
-4) Install portaudio, for macOS `brew install portaudio`.
+1) Install portaudio, for macOS `brew install portaudio`.
 Note: this app will not work on WSL since it is currently unable to utilize the audio interfaces of Windows.
 For more information, check http://files.portaudio.com/download.html.

-### Running the terminal app
-1) Clone the project from github<><<><>>
 2) Change the cwd to project root
 3) Create a new python environment `python -m venv env`
 4) Activate the new environment `source /env/bin/activate`
 5) Install required libraries and dependencies `pip install -r requirements.txt`
 6) Run the terminal app `python wpm_meter.py`

+To stop the terminal app, use control + C.

 ## Features
 - Track your WPM rate in real time.
 - Get color coded indicators saying if you are talking too slowly or too quickly.
 - Get completed sentences in the terminal output.
+- Choose which input device you want to use.
 - Have all completed sentences stores in a text file.
-- Choose which input device you want to use.

 ## Problems I faced / Approach I took